12 easy steps to a green dorm room

 - Capture the free

 Of course, while cheap used stuff is good, there is something better: Free used stuff.
 If you're a new freshman, check out Craigslist or Freecycle in your area to see if there are any items like beds, desks, or lamps that you can score for free.
 If you stayed at school over the summer for research or whatnot, your university may have a coordinated furniture recycling day.
 Or, you might just hang around during move-out and see what you can collect.
+In many places, you can almost completely furnish apartment by just hanging out around student housing at the end of the school year.

 - Condition yourself, not your air